Coast and Countryside

 DAY 2: Morecambe and Bentham Pottery

-This varied itinerary criss-crosses the scenic Bentham Line railway, which hugs the Lancashire border across the northern boundary of the Forest of Bowland AONB.
+This varied itinerary criss-crosses the scenic Bentham Line railway, which hugs the Lancashire border across the northern boundary of the Forest of Bowland National Landscape.
 The line links the iconic Lancashire seaside resort of Morecambe with the West Yorkshire city of Leeds, connecting villages and towns along the Wenning Valley between Wennington and the edge of the Yorkshire Dales at Giggleswick.

 The market town of Bentham is at the heart of the local farming community, and it makes an ideal base for exploring the epic walks and rides this undiscovered corner of England has to offer.